HumphreyKwok/WYSIWYG-form-demo/README.md

 5. add backend validation for server actions [ x ]

-6. add a toastify component to notify the user when the form is sucessfully submitted [ ]
+6. add a toastify component to notify the user when the form is sucessfully submitted [ x ]

 7. add a mail sending feature to handle the submitted data [ ]